 Images: a drawing of an Indian girl in an Eagle headdress.
 The Eagle: courage, freedom, sharp-sightedness, victory, never willing to accept the status quo.
 These qualities Leo and Peggy shared in their filmmaking, with cameras as their wings.
 Breaking free of grief takes the same courage and strength.

 Leo’s voice: “There’s something I need to tell you.
 I loved her … loved her in the way you have loved and wanted to love … which means that the world strange and every day is shared, touch is shared, the inner spaces of unspoken thought and feelings are shared … I loved her in a way I wish to love and be loved again.”

 A Path Through Grief

 Images.
 Grieving.
 Remembering the scenes of a life together – and going through them piece by piece.
 Images.
 From Light and The City, a film Peggy and Leo made together: green lights and red lights flash.
 Go.
 Stop.

+Truly.
 Grief can stop life.
-But, mourning openly as Leo does through Dialogue With A Woman Departed keeps memories and love alive.
+But mourning openly as Leo does through Dialogue With A Woman Departed keeps memories and love alive.
 “The woman I loved lives in me.”
 The flow of life carries on.

 Images.
 New York City.
-People are walking.
+People walking.
 Yet, superimposed on this everyday life are images of war.
-Images – of city life and dead bodies fallen in the fields of Vietnam.
+Images – of city life and dead bodies, fallen in the fields of Vietnam.
 Death and life, just as it is strangely juxtaposed in grief: the dead and the living.